The Rottweiler Pitbull mix is a cross between a purebred Rottweiler and a Pitbull type dog. This strong breed is often known as the Pitweiler.

 From there, the style of a Rottweiler and Pitbull mix breed becomes more diverse depending on the genetic traits of the parents.

-The coat might be short and fine or thick and dense, for instance.
+The coat of this mixed breed might be short and fine or thick and dense.
+It will completely depend on the traits that the parents pass down.

 Rottweiler Pitbull Mix Temperament